ericpony/find-duplicate-files/README.md

     find-duplicate --checksum=md5 --digest images | find-duplicate --pipe

-Note that the above lines doesn't check files in the sub-directories of `image`.
+Note that the above usages don't check files in the sub-directories of `image`.
 To check files recursively, use

     find images | find-duplicate --checksum=md5